What’s the best gift you can leave behind for your kids and family?

 Money?
 A family vacation?
 Prepaid college?
 A puppy?

 Give the gift of proactive planning ahead for the inevitable that will come.
-We know this is a negative topic and many don’t want to talk about it, especially at this time of year.
+We know this is a negative topic and many don’t want to talk about it.
 But bear with us.
 The rewards for both yourself and your loved ones because of planning are unequivocally worth the minimal time and emotional energy it takes today to proactively deal with serious illness and eventual death.

 Preparing in advance for the realities of the future allows you to reap benefits you would otherwise miss out on if you put it off.
 For example, by planning ahead, you have the opportunity to gather more resources (both internal and external), consider more options to deal with future adverse events, and the ability to make better decisions when they are not made in the heat of the moment.

-If your affairs are not in order and you pass away, your family will be ill-prepared for your loss and will have to scramble to pick up the pieces in your absence.[vii],[viii] And as a worst case scenario, they may not agree on how best to deal with your estate and in the absence of your documented wishes, they battle it out in the courts causing a lot of pain, hardship and costs.
+If your affairs are not in order and you pass away, your family will be ill-prepared for your loss and will have to scramble to pick up the pieces in your absence.[vii],[viii] And as a worst-case scenario, they may not agree on how best to deal with your estate.
+In the absence of your documented wishes, they battle it out in the courts, causing a lot of pain, hardship and costs.
 But all of this suffering can be easily avoided by taking the time to plan ahead.

 If you are ready to take the steps necessary to ease the burden on your loved ones and give them a gift that will shape their future for the better, create your plans today.

 Not sure where to start?
 Let us guide you through this process.
-We at Plan Well Guide have joined the roster of Trusted Partners at Viive Planning have partnered together to encourage people think ahead and plan ahead for their future including serious illness and death.
+We at Plan Well Guide have joined the roster of Trusted Partners at Viive Planning.
+We've partnered to encourage people think ahead and plan ahead for their future including serious illness and death.
 Engage with us in giving the gift of proactive planning.
 Your future self and your family will thank you for your gift of planning ahead!